 Over the years Laura’s own practice has shifted away from daily dynamic yoga towards softer and more nurturing practices including daily meditation, and this is reflected in her style of teaching which is calming and nurturing, creating a space for her students to soften and slow down, allowing them the time and space for exploration of the physical body, the breath and the mind.
 Emphasis is placed on each student listening to their own bodies and letting go of expectations of what yoga should look like

-Her classes are focused on breath and body self-awareness, helping her students on the journey of self-discovery.
-She brings a calm and soothing tone and energy to the classes and provides her students with the tools to cultivate kindness towards themselves and find contentment in their day-to-day life.
+Her classes are focused on breath and body self-awareness, helping her students on the journey of self-discovery and acceptance.
+She brings a calm and soothing energy to the classes and provides her students with the tools to cultivate kindness towards themselves and find happiness in their day-to-day life.

 Niki’s overall aim is to help people get know their body and to approach poses with focus and feeling.
 She thinks a good practice not only feeds the body but also nourishes the soul.